Emmotes/ic_spoilers/docs/evandra.md

         }
     ],
     "requirements": "",
-    "description": {"desc": "$(source_hero) increases the damage bonus of $(upgrade_name id) by $(not_buffed amount)% for each Champion with a total ability score of 78 or less in the formation, stacking multiplicatively.
-In addition, all Awful Ones Champions are available to be used if Wild beyond the Witchlight is the current campaign, even if they do not currently qualify based on variant or patron restrictions."}, "id": 1488,
+    "description": {"desc": "$(source_hero) increases the damage bonus of $(upgrade_name id) by $(not_buffed amount)% for each Champion with a total ability score of 78 or less in the formation, stacking multiplicatively, and all Awful Ones Champions can be used in Witchlight adventures, even if they do not meet the base restrictions."}, "id": 1488,
     "flavour_text": "",
     "graphic_id": 0,